ente-io/ente/desktop/docs/dependencies.md

     export of the [Photos web app](../web/README.md) in the generated app.
 This gets loaded by the embedded Chromium at runtime, acting as the app's UI.

+There is also a third environment that gets temporarily created:

+-   The [preload script](../src/preload.ts) acts as a gateway between the _main_ and the _renderer_ process.
+It runs in its own isolated environment.

 ### electron-builder

 [Electron Builder](https://www.electron.build) is used for packaging the app for